boobo94/boobo94.github.io/_drafts/webservice-folder-structure.md

 I like to keep my database connection logic and API handlers completely separate.

-* about db.go
+* about db.go with example
 * about service.go
+  * with example..
+  * why I need a service file
-* i preffer to use gorm talk about it
+* i prefer to use gorm
+  * talk about it,
+  * what is an orm,
+  * why is good..

 ### /db/models